Meaningful Giving. Inspired Change: Environmental Conservation

-In 2016, ICF contributed over $4.7 million in support of environmental programs, including water quality monitoring, marine conservation and habitat conservation initiatives.
+In FY2018, ICF contributed over $5.41 million in support of environmental programs, including water quality monitoring, marine conservation and habitat conservation initiatives.

 Charles Darwin Foundation for the Galapagos (CDF):

-$45,000 for characterizing the ecosystem services provided by mangrove forests in the Eastern Tropical Pacific (Galapagos).
+$120,000 for characterization of the ecosystem services provided by mangrove forests, ecological monitoring and climate change research, and supporting native land birds from invasive species in the Eastern Tropical Pacific (Galapagos).